Prehistoric cave and rock paintings 🢔 Petroglyphs and rock art 🢔 Archaeological wonders 🢔 Categories of wonders

 Discovery of the most ancient Indian art

-In 1957 Indian archaeologist Dr. Vishnu Wakankar noticed very impressive landscape from the window of train south from Obaidullaganj.
+In 1957 Indian archaeologist Dr. Vishnu Wakankar noticed a very impressive landscape from the window of a train south from Obaidullaganj.
 There were visible giant rocks and boulders and dark entrances in caves.

 Back then these hills were deserted and inhabited by a few Gonds – tribal people.
 Gonds considered that caves in hills were created by the witches.

-General people did not attach much importance to these small caves – after all India is full with amazing monuments.
-But Mr. Wakankar had seen similar landscape in Italy and France and supposed that this looks like a suitable place where to look for artefacts left by ancient people.
+General people did not attach much importance to these small caves – after all, India is full of amazing monuments.
+But Mr. Wakankar had seen a similar landscape in Italy and France and supposed that this looks like a suitable place where to look for artifacts left by ancient people.

 Next year he returned here with students.
 Their quest was more than successful.
-Shelters contained not just stone artefacts from prehistoric age but a lot more: the walls and ceilings of caves were covered with paintings.
+Shelters contained not just stone artifacts from the prehistoric age but a lot more: the walls and ceilings of caves were covered with paintings.

-Wakankar and his students copied the drawings accurately and presented them in international conferences in France and United States.
-The real value of this discovery though was realised later, in the 1970s when more scientists visited Bhimbetka.
+Wakankar and his students copied the drawings accurately and presented them at international conferences in France and the United States.
+The real value of this discovery though was realized later, in the 1970s when more scientists visited Bhimbetka.

 Description of area